azet/secondorderharmonics.github.io/mods.md

 ---
 layout: post
-title: Mods, Tuning & Measurement
+title: Modifications, Fine Tuning and Measurement
-description: "We do high-quality customization work, modification, tuning and measurement along with refurbishment of your favorite analog gear"
+description: 'High-quality modifications, customization work, refurbishment along with tuning and measurement of your analog gear and for your studio projects'
-nav-menu: true
+menu: true
 image: assets/images/busscat-color-ctx.jpg
 ---